Misterblue/convoar/README.md

 which creates many, many meshes and is very inefficient for rendering but is good for editing (importing into [Blender], for instance).

-The "material reorganized" scene has object corresponding to each unique material (texture/color/features) and the meshes have been assigned to each of these material objects.
+The "material reorganized" scene has objects corresponding to each unique material (texture/color/features) and the meshes have been assigned to each of these material objects.
 This renders the scene uneditable but this should greatly reduce